 If your pension provider hasn’t received confirmation of your tax code from HMRC, or you haven’t been able to provide a current P45, then your pension provider will use an emergency tax code.
 This may mean you’ll pay more tax than is due.
 The emergency tax code assumes you’ll carry on receiving the same amount each month, even if the money you’re taking is a one-off withdrawal.

-The standard Personal Allowance for the 2018/19 tax year is £11,850.
+The standard Personal Allowance for the 2019/20 is £12,500.
 Any income less than this won’t be taxed.
 You can check your own Personal Allowance at Income tax rates.

 How can I check the tax I’ve paid is correct?